MTDzi/CarND-Behavioral-Cloning-P3/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
+[image0]: ./model_summary.png "Output from `model.summary()`"
+[image1]: ./center.jpg "Center Image"
+[image2]: ./recovery_1.jpg "Recovery Image 1"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
+[image3]: ./recovery_2.jpg "Recovery Image 2"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
+[image4]: ./recovery_3.jpg "Recovery Image 3"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"
+[image5]: ./examples/placeholder_small.png "Flipped Image"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
 My project includes the following files:
-* model.py containing the script to create and train the model
+* `model.py` containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* `drive.py` for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* `writeup_report.md` summarizing the results

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and the `drive.py` file, the car can be driven autonomously around the track by executing:
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolutional neural network.
+The `model.py` file contains the code for training and saving the convolutional neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model is an extension of the LeNet model.
+My model is an extension of the LeNet model, I call it "LeNet like model".
+The model is produced by the `get_lenet_like_model` function (lines 77-110).

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20).
-For image normalization, I used the `image...``
+The model starts with a 1x1 convolution (with 4 filters), which amounts to a feature map consisting of 4 "maps", each being a linear combination of the input RGB image.

+Next, there are three consecutive (5x5 convolution + max pooling + ELU activation) modules, similar to what can be found in the actual LeNet model.
+The number of filters in these modules are: 16, 32, and 16.

+These modules are followed by a flatten operation, and dropout (all dropout operations had a `keep_prob` of 0.5), next followed be a fully connected (FC) layer with 256 neurons, followed by an FC layer of 128 neurons, followed be an FC layer of 64 neurons, and finalized be a single regression neuron at the end.

+Here is a visualization of the architecture:

+![alt text][image0]

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (`model.py` lines 98, 101, and 104), but also I used weight decay in all layers of the net (with a coefficient of *1e-3*).

-The model was trained and validated on disjoint parts of the whole data sets to ensure that the model was not overfitting (code line ...).
+The model was trained and validated on disjoint parts of the whole data sets to ensure that the model was not overfitting (code line 25 in `read_data.py`).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an ADAM optimizer, so the learning rate was not tuned manually (model.py line 25), but with an initial learning rate of `1e-4`.
+I used an ADAM optimizer, so the learning rate was not tuned manually (`model.py` line 25), but with an initial learning rate of *1e-4*.

-####4.
-Appropriate training data
+#### 4. Appropriate training data
 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 In particular, because I struggled A LOT with the left turn right after the bridge, I took that turn numerous (20+) times.

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with the standard LeNet architecture, then increase the complexity (to get a very low MSE on the training data, approximately *0.002*, even at the cost of high MSE on validation), and then add regularization to get a low error on the validation set.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I've started with dropout, experimented with BatchNorm (but it didn't improve the validation error), and used weight decay throughout the network.

+I've also experimented with other architectures (all defined in the `model.py` script), most notably, with the NVIDIA architecture.
+I was able to get comparable, and/or better results (depending on the set up) on the validation set, but not in terms of how the model drove the car in autonomous mode.

-To combat the overfitting, I modified the model so that ...
+To combat overfitting, I used various additions to the model (already mentioned above), but also, I randomly flipped the images horizontally (with a probability of *0.25*).

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track -- in particular the first turn after the bridge.
+To improve the driving behavior in these cases, I recorded taking that turn many times, but what eventually proved most useful was the 1x1 convolution transforming the RGB image into a 4-dimensional feature map.
+This way the model was able to identify the muddy track as a "no-go" (at least that's my interpretation).

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+#### 2. Creation of the Training Set & Training Process
+To capture good driving behavior, I first recorded four laps on track one using center lane driving.
+Here is an example image of center lane driving:

 ![alt text][image1]

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from critical situations.
+These images show what a recovery looks like starting from:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]

+I did NOT collect data on track two, I wanted to stick to track 1, and perhaps attack track 2 on some other occasion.

+To augment the data sat, I also flipped images horizontally, thinking that this would allow the model to better generalize, rather than identify artifacts pertinent only to certain turns.
+For example, here is an image that has been flipped:

+![alt text][image1]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 3 x 60.000 = 180.000 of data points (the "3 x" comes from the fact that for each position of the car I took images from: center, left, and right).
+I also cropped 50 rows of the image array from the top, which resulted in a tensor of shape: (110, 320, 3).
+I then
+Finally,

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 1% of the data into a validation set.
 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The validation set helped determine if the model was (over/under)fitting.
+The ideal number of epochs was 10, I used an ADAM optimizer so that manually training the learning rate wasn't necessary.